 - Test and Evaluate

-- Explore and demonstrate use of new lighting styles
+- Explore and demonstrate the use of new lighting styles

-Turn in: - 3 finished toy compositions - 2 additional versions of ONE of those compositions shot with different lighting styles - 1 example of each of 5 lighting styles at least ATTEMPTED and evident in Process page Stage 5
+Turn in: – 2 different final toy inspired compositions – turn in 2 additional images of one of those compositions shot with different lighting styles from your final. – 1 example of an attempt at each of these 5 lighting styles and evident in your Stage 5 process.

 PROJECT REQUIREMENTS & INSTRUCTION